As we all know, references can make you or break you. References are your lifeline to more money and a better career opportunity!

 - Most importantly, keep it updated as time goes by.

 I can tell you the name of my first owner from 35 years ago!
 No joke.
-I have had some wonderful experiences during my career and have had the opportunity to work with some truly remarkable people!
+I have had some wonderful experiences during my career and have had the opportunity to work with some truly remarkable people.
 And, yes, people move, change jobs, and life goes on—but I have been very successful in keeping in touch through the years.
-Now, understand that you aren’t going to need a reference from 35 years ago—but the point is we should be able to retain a little information to make our job search go a great deal smoother!
+Now, understand that you aren’t going to need a reference from 35 years ago—but the point is we should be able to retain a little information to make our job search go a great deal smoother.

 In the business world, whether big or small, no matter what community you live in, everyone seems to know somebody in the industry.
-You want to make sure you have a clean slate as far as references and job performance go!
+You want to make sure you have a clean slate as far as references and job performance go.

 We hear day in and day out, “Well, it’s company policy that they are not permitted to provide references; everything must go through human resources!”
 Nonsense.
-Again, if you were as good at you profess to be, there is someone who is most willing to go out on a limb for you.
+Again, if you were as good as you profess to be, there is someone who is most willing to go out on a limb for you.

 - Track your past jobs, titles, and supervisors (name, address, phone number).

-- Keep it with your important papers.
+- Keep it with your important papers or files.

 - Keep information updated.